iOS Embedded Content

 A Scene using an Embedded Content view styleThis is the source of the content that will be displayed in the view.

 Once the Scene is triggered for display and matches the specified audience conditions, its content is available to users when visiting a screen that contains the AirshipEmbeddedView.
-The view is populated with the content from all active Scenes with the matching ID and in the order in which the Scenes were triggered.

 • The content displays only within the app.